 Dr. Crothers joined Grand Rounds after completing his Medical School (MD) and Family Medicine residency training at Tufts University School of Medicine and Cambridge Health Alliance in Boston, MA.
 While in his residency, Dr. Crothers designed an area of concentration for his training that focused on primary care leadership and innovation.
 In this work, he participated in local and regional primary care improvement and research initiatives, culminating in a research fellowship at the Robert Graham Center of the American Academy of Family Physicians, where he studied participation rates of primary care physicians in addiction medicine.
 In addition to his passion for broad-spectrum primary care, Dr. Crothers has a special interest in substance-use-disorders and maintains an active primary care and addiction medicine practice.

 Dr. Stone brings extensive experience in process improvement, quality assurance, and care delivery to Grand Rounds.
 In addition to providing care for our pediatric patients, she collaborates across Grand Rounds teams to support medical team operations to provide top quality care to patients.
 Dr. Stone attended Boston University where she received her medical degree (MD) along with her Master of Business Administration (MBA).
 She completed Pediatric residency at Dartmouth and Neonatal-Perinatal Medicine training at Stanford.
-In addition to her role at Grand Rounds, Dr. Stone also continues to work as a Clinical Instructor at Stanford, helping care for their smallest patients, babies in the Neonatal Intensive Care Unit.
+In addition to her role at Grand Rounds, Dr. Stone also continues to work as an Attending Neonatologist at Kaiser Permanente.

 Dr. Ulene attended Princeton University and received her medical degree from Columbia University’s College of Physicians and Surgeons; she also earned a master’s degree at Columbia’s Mailman School of Public Health.
 She is a board-certified specialist in General Preventive Medicine and Public Health, completing her residency training at New York-Presbyterian Hospital.
 Dr. Ulene has extensive experience in medical writing and health education.
 She is the co-author of several consumer books on health, served as section editor of the educational patient page in the peer-reviewed journal, Preventive Medicine, and wrote a monthly column for the Los Angeles Times health section for over a decade.